FST777/FreeBSD-OCI-images/README.md

 - Get it from: [ghcr.io/fst777/runtime-pkg](https://github.com/FST777/cayman/pkgs/container/runtime-pkg)
 - Pull using `ghcr.io/fst777/runtime-pkg:latest`

 A minimal FreeBSD userspace runtime with a working and initialized `pkg`.
-Based on [the `freebsd-runtime` image as found on Docker Hub](https://hub.docker.com/r/freebsd/freebsd-runtime).
+Inspired by [the `freebsd-runtime` image as found on Docker Hub](https://hub.docker.com/r/freebsd/freebsd-runtime).
 It comes with repository definitions for the default pkg repo as well as PkgBase.
 This image is most suitable for building more targeted images in a multi-stage build configuration.
-Be aware that all use of the pkg command inside this image will almost double its size due to pkg's caching mechanism.
+Be aware that all use of the pkg command inside this image will greatly inflate its size due to pkg's caching mechanism.

 ### busybox
 - Get it from: [ghcr.io/fst777/busybox](https://github.com/FST777/cayman/pkgs/container/busybox)